Strawberry calories per 100g: 32 kcal

-Nutrition Facts per 100g (Raw)
+Nutrition facts per 100g (raw)

 Strawberry Nutrition Analysis: The Ultimate Diet Hack

 The core macronutrient profile is predominantly composed of water and complex fibrous carbohydrates.
 A 100g serving yields roughly 7.7g of total carbs, but a crucial 2g of that is dense dietary fiber.
 This physical fiber powerfully buffers the digestion process, ensuring the remaining 4.9g of naturally occurring fruit sugars are released slowly into the systemic bloodstream.
 They contain almost entirely zero fat (0.3g) and a trace amount of plant protein (0.7g), firmly establishing them as a pure, clean, hydrating carbohydrate source.
+Are you eating a handful without knowing the exact weight?
+The CalMind photo calorie tracker can instantly act as your digital scale.
+Snap a picture, and it intelligently calculates the berry volume, ensuring zero guesswork for your macronutrients.

 The Vitamin C Powerhouse